 Of course, the challenges here include identifying Driver A and finding out whether they're insured.

 If the road on which you were driving was in an unsafe condition, if there was a hazard on the road that should have been removed, or if some other maintenance-related issue caused or contributed to your single-vehicle accident, you might be able to make a claim against the local municipality or other organization charged with upkeep of the roads and highways in the area.

 But keep in mind that claiming that bad road conditions caused a car accident is usually an uphill battle.
 If the road conditions were truly that bad, then a sound counter-argument will usually be made: the driver should have been driving more slowly or carefully, given the conditions.
-But if the driver can make a credible argument -- a huge pothole appeared out of nowhere -- there might be a chance to avoid liability for a single-car accident.
+But if the driver can make a credible argument—a huge pothole appeared out of nowhere due to known instability in that part of the roadway—there might be a chance to avoid liability for a single-car accident.

-A third example of a situation where a driver might be able to escape liability for a single-vehicle accident is where the driver believes that the accident was caused by a vehicle defect or equipment failure.
+A driver might be able to escape liability for a single-vehicle accident if a vehicle defect or equipment failure played a part in causing the crash.
 The key here is that the defect or failure must be sudden and unexpected.
 If the vehicle was subject to a recall notice, or if a known mechanical issue was allowed to get worse, then a reasonable (non-negligent) driver would have gotten the car fixed instead of driving it around (or so the manufacturer's argument will go).